llm-d-incubation/llm-d-infra/quickstarts/guides/prereq/client-setup/README.md

-# Quickstart Dependencies

-This folder houses the client‑side tooling needed to use the LLM‑D quickstarts (e.g., kubectl, helm, helmfile, gh, yq, etc.).
-By keeping the install scripts and this doc together, we can version and update them in one place.

-To install the dependencies, use the provided [install-deps.sh](./install-deps.sh).
+# Client Setup Prerequisites

+llm-d guides use a standard set of client tools on Linux and Mac OSX.
+The provided [install-deps.sh](./install-deps.sh) script will download and install the tools below.

 ## Supported Development Platforms

-Currently LLM-D community only supports OSX and Linux development.
+Currently llm-d community only supports OSX and Linux development.

 ## Required Tools

-Following prerequisite are required for the installer to work.

 | Binary      | Minimum Required Version | Download / Installation Instructions                                                            |
 | ----------- | ------------------------ | ----------------------------------------------------------------------------------------------- |